Apply

 first, which need to be modified on incoming data, and which outputs need to be made searchable.

-Read more about Stack
+Read more about Application

 here.